Wednesday 30th July 2025

 Communications Officer

 As the Communications Officer you will be responsible for organising and guiding the group’s efforts to publicise itself and its activities.
 You will be responsible for ensuring communication channels between the Group and clubs is appropriate and regular.
-You will support the promotion of individual club activities through the Scottish Student Badminton channels.
+You will support the promotion of individual club activities through the Scottish Student Judo channels.

 View the job description here.